Better audio representations are more brain-like: linking model-brain alignment with performance in downstream auditory tasks: Methods

-\begin{itemize} \item NH2015: This dataset contains fMRI recordings from 8 participants without musical training, all native English speakers aged 19–25 years.
+\begin{itemize} \item NH2015 \cite{norman2015distinct}: This dataset contains fMRI recordings from 8 participants without musical training, all native English speakers aged 19–25 years.
 During scanning, participants listened to $N=165$ auditory stimuli, each 2 seconds in duration.
 The stimuli consisted of everyday sounds, presented in blocks in which each stimulus was repeated 5 times.
 Each participant completed 3 sessions of approximately 90 minutes, with each session divided into 11 runs comprising 15 stimulus blocks and 4 silent blocks.
-To monitor attention, one repetition of each stimulus was presented at 7 dB lower intensity than the others, and participants were instructed to press a button whenever this occurred. \item B2021: This dataset contains fMRI recordings from 20 participants, 10 with musical training (8 female, 2 male; mean age = 23.5 years, SD = 3.3; 11–23 years of training) and 10 without musical training (6 female, 4 male; mean age = 25.8 years, SD = 4.1).
+To monitor attention, one repetition of each stimulus was presented at 7 dB lower intensity than the others, and participants were instructed to press a button whenever this occurred. \item B2021 \cite{boebinger2021music}: This dataset contains fMRI recordings from 20 participants, 10 with musical training (8 female, 2 male; mean age = 23.5 years, SD = 3.3; 11–23 years of training) and 10 without musical training (6 female, 4 male; mean age = 25.8 years, SD = 4.1).
 The auditory stimuli were identical to those used in NH2015, and the experimental design was similar.
 The main differences were that each stimulus was repeated 3 rather than 5 times per block, 2 blocks were presented per stimulus (resulting in 6 presentations per session), the experiment was divided into 16 runs, and one stimulus was presented at 12 dB lower intensity than the others to monitor attention. \end{itemize}

-In both datasets, blood-oxygen-level-dependent (BOLD) responses were recorded with fMRI from voxels within a region of the brain including the auditory cortex, which can be seen in Figure \ref{fig:brain-anatomy}.
+In both datasets, blood-oxygen-level-dependent (BOLD) responses were recorded with fMRI from voxels within brain regions that include the auditory cortex \cite{norman2015distinct,boebinger2021music,tuckute2023many}, which can be seen in \citet{boebinger2021music}.
 Data were acquired in an orientation parallel to the superior temporal plane, covering the superior temporal gyrus and the superior temporal sulcus.
 For each session, participant, and stimulus, the first acquisition was discarded.
 In NH2015, the BOLD response for the remaining four repetitions of each stimulus were averaged, whereas in B2021 a general linear model (GLM) was used instead.
 The combined signals were converted to percent signal change (PSC) by subtracting and dividing by the voxel’s response to silence, and subsequently averaged over time to yield a single scalar response.

 For voxel selection, as done by \citet{tuckute2023many}, we retained those that exhibited significantly greater responses for the stimuli than for silence (t-test, $p<0.001$) and that responded consistently across sessions.
 Consistency was quantified for each participant as: